EyeTrackVR/EyeTrackVR/README.md

 ## Hardware

-3d files for mounting brackets will be found [here](https://github.com/RedHawk989/EyeTrackVR-Hardware) IR emitter files are also located there.
-For more info please reference our [documentation site](https://docs.eyetrackvr.dev/how_to_build/parts_list)
+3d files for mounting brackets can be found [here](https://github.com/RedHawk989/EyeTrackVR-Hardware) IR emitter PCB files are also located there, along with pre-soldered PCBs on the [official store](https://store.eyetrackvr.dev/).
+For more info, please reference our [documentation site](https://docs.eyetrackvr.dev/how_to_build/parts_list)

-## ESP-CAM Firmware
+## ESP32 Cam Firmware

-Current work has been with our official firmware by `lorow`, found [here](https://github.com/lorow/OpenIris).
+Current work has been with our official firmware by `lorow` and `ZanzyTHEbar`, found [here](https://github.com/EyeTrackVR/OpenIris).

 ## Headset support

-Any headset that can fit the camera and LEDs can likely be supported, however, mounts may not have been made for it.
-Please reference to our [parts list](https://docs.eyetrackvr.dev/how_to_build/parts_list#_3d-printed-mounts) for details.
+Pretty much any headset that can fit the camera and LEDs can be supported.
+However, mounts may not have been made for it.
+Please reference our [parts list](https://docs.eyetrackvr.dev/how_to_build/parts_list#_3d-printed-mounts) for linked mounts and [create your own mount page](https://docs.eyetrackvr.dev/how_to_build/creating_your_own_mount) for details.

 ## About IR Emitter Safety